 - Pour the whole mess into a jelly bag hung over a large bowl.
 Bathroom taps are great for the job although we have a hook on a beam in the garage.
 Just let the juice drip into the bowl.

 - For the clearest jelly, do not squeeze at all.
 If you leave the bag there for 12 hours, almost all the juice will have run through by itself anyway.
 (After the juice has run through, you can put the contents of the bag on the compost heap.)

 - Measure the juice, which should be clear and a wonderful amber-rose colour, into a suitably sized clean saucepan and boil hard for 6-7 minutes.
 Then add an equal amount of sugar (which should be about 6 cups or 1.2kg).

 - Bring back to the boil and stir until the sugar has completely dissolved.
 Boil hard for another 2-3 minutes and test on the back of a spoon for setting.

 - When it has just begun to set (medlar jelly is best with a soft as opposed to hard consistency) pour or ladle into sterilised, warm jars and seal.
 Leave to cool.

 If you were a bit nervous about your jelly being too hard, and find that is still has not set the next morning, you can put it back into a pan and boil for 4-5 minutes then return to the jars.
 When cool, medlar jelly should be smooth and soft and have a lovely gleam to it.

-So remove their leaves and put the medlars on plates. you do not have to be fussy about them touching, but at the same time do not heap them up.
-Put them in a cool but frost free place away from vermin and leave them until they turn deep brown and are soft.
-Really soft – they should be almost squashy.
+Shop bought medlars are generally unripe and much too hard to be useful, so they need to be bletted and softened first.
+Remove their leaves and put them on plates.
+They can touch, but do not heap them up.
+Put them in a cool, frost free place away from rodents and leave them until they turn deep brown and are really soft, almost squashy.
 Depending on how hard they were when you started, this can take from 1 week to 4 weeks.